BMP280 Breakout - Temperature, Pressure, Altitude Sensor

 If you're looking for a simple temperature and pressure sensor, then this is the one to pick.
 It's cheap and accurate (±1 hPa, ±1.0°C, ±1 metre), and ideal for keeping track of temperatures around your home or even for measuring altitude in high-altitude balloon flights.

-It's also compatible with our fancy new Breakout Garden, where using breakouts is as easy just popping it into one of the six slots and starting to grow your project, create, and code.
+This breakout is compatible with our Breakout Garden system, where using breakouts is as easy just popping it into one of the slots and starting to grow your project, create, and code.
+It's also Qw/ST compatible, which means it can be plugged into microcontrollers or HATs with a Qwiic or STEMMA QT connector using a handy cable.

 Features